psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-The information will be used to identify you as the author of all
-dataset operations.
-With the `--global` option, you need to do this
+With the `--global` option, you need to do this once on a given
-once on a given system, as the values will be stored for your user
+system, as the values will be stored for your user account.
+Of course
-account.
-Of course you can change or override them later.
+you can change or override them later.

 For some examples, you will also need python with pillow library
 installed.
 The best way to do this is to create a virtual